dataluscorp/browser/browser/components/newtab/docs/v2-system-addon/data_events.md

 ## Messaging-experiments pings

-As the new experiment platform, the Messaging experiment manager is now managing & operating all the experiments of Firefox Messaging System, including the first-run experience (about:welcome), CFR, Whats-new-panel, Moments Page, and Snippets.
+As the new experiment platform, the Messaging experiment manager is now managing & operating all the experiments of Datalus Messaging System, including the first-run experience (about:welcome), CFR, Whats-new-panel, Moments Page, and Snippets.

 ### Enrollment & Unenrollment pings